Why is Russia threatening to invade Ukraine?

 Antony Blinken, US secretary of state, has flown to Europe in recent weeks in a bid to defuse the situation, urging Russia to avoid a return to Cold War-era hostilities as he held talks with his Russian counterparts, Ukrainian president Volodymyr Zelensky and other European leaders.

-UK foreign secretary Liz Truss and French president Emmanuel Macron have since visited Moscow on the same mission, with German chancellor Olaf Scholz the latest to meet with Mr Zelensky and then Mr Putin.
+Ms Truss and French president Emmanuel Macron have both in turn visited Moscow on the same mission, with German chancellor Olaf Scholz the latest to meet with Mr Zelensky and then Mr Putin.

 US president Joe Biden has been invited to follow suit but the Kremlin has dismissed the prospect, saying that US-Russian relations are currently “on the floor”.